Killer copy is the backbone of marketing.

 A guarantee that shows that your prospect isn’t at risk and stands to lose nothing will suffice.

 If you’re selling software, you can offer trials and let your prospect try before they buy.
 I recently made a purchase from GetResponse, but only because they offered me a risk-free trial beforehand.

 A free trial also does your marketing for you.
 And it allows you to put your money where your mouth is.

-Your prospect gets first hand experience of the benefits of your product.
+Your prospect gets the first-hand experience of the benefits of your product.
 He could potentially boost sales/conversions without spending a dime.
-And nothing sells someone like fresh cash, or concrete results.
+And nothing sells someone like fresh cash or concrete results.

 Create a Greased Slide

 How your copy is written will impact your results greatly.

 That’s why it’s important to make sure that your copy is easy and fun to read.